-Check WordPress cron jobs:
+Check WordPress Cron jobs:

-CRON jobs are usually scheduled job which performs itself at a given time.
+CRON jobs are usually scheduled a job which performs itself at a given time.
 Depending upon the list of plugins you are using, you might notice a big or small list of WordPress CRON jobs.
 This section shows the list of all scheduled job.
-This is very helpful if your blog goes down at particular time of day, by checking which job gets executed at time, you can find the source for server load at particular time.
+This is very helpful if your blog goes down at a particular time of day, by checking which job gets executed at the time, you can find the source for server load at a particular time.

 This is one of those plugins which you install once in a while to diagnose your Website and server.
 You can download Server buddy WordPress plugin from official repo here.
 Do let me know if you use any other similar plugin to check your WordPress site server configuration?